 Canyon Coolers Outfitter 55 Rotomolded Cooler

 Another Yeti competitor, Canyon Coolers’ entire lineup of rotomolded coolers offers many of the same features at a more affordable price.
-This 55-quart model holds up to 56 cans of beer, seltzer, or kombucha, keeping them ice-cold for up to nine days.
+This 55-quart model holds up to 56 cans of beer, kombucha, or your best hard seltzer, keeping them ice-cold for up to nine days.
 The straightforward design integrates EZ cam latches, an air-tight seal, built-in rope handles, and a fast-action drain plug.
-What’s more, the boxy, straight-wall design eliminates the awkward shapes and cutouts common in other coolers, so it’s easier to stack and pack in your vehicle.
+What’s more, the boxy, straight-wall design eliminates the awkward shapes and cutouts common in other coolers (even Yeti's), so it’s easier to stack and pack in your vehicle.

 Orca Coolers 40-Quart Hard Cooler

-Orca Coolers’ rotomolded coolers look similar to Yeti coolers in almost every way.
+Orca Coolers’ rotomolded ice boxes look similar to Yeti coolers in almost every way.
 The chunky design boasts several inches of insulation for maximum ice and cold retention of up to 10 days.
-An integrated lid gasket creates a perfect seal to keep cold in and heat out.
-Dual flex-grip handles provide easy portage, while a built-in cargo net attachment offers additional storage for bottle openers, kitchen accessories, and other essentials.
+An integrated lid gasket and cheeky "whale's tail" rubber latches create a perfect seal to keep cold in and heat out.
+Dual flex-grip handles provide easy portage, while a built-in cargo net attachment offers additional storage for bottle openers, must-have kitchen accessories, and other essentials.

 Pelican 50-Quart Elite Cooler